Zoltu/nethermind-plugin-multicall/README.md

-# nethermind-plugin-multi-call
+# nethermind-plugin-multicall
-Nethermind plugin that adds support for a multi-call.
+Nethermind plugin that adds support for a multicall.